 Reading and Writing Placement Testing

-On placement testing day, all students will be asked to write an essay, which will inform English composition course placement (students who earned at least a 600 on their SAT Verbal score are exempt from writing the essay).
+On placement testing day, all incoming first-year students will be asked to write an essay, which will inform English composition course placement (students who earned at least a 600 on their SAT Verbal score are exempt from writing the essay).
 This essay measures students' ability to write effectively--a critical component of academic success.
 Essays will be read by a panel of English faculty members at BSU.
 Essay topics remain secret and are disclosed to students only during new student orientation.